 - the UE receives a configuration of SRS resource sets,

+- the UE receives a downlink DCI or an uplink DCI based activation command where a codepoint of the DCI may activate one or more SRS resource set(s).

+- the UE transmit SRS in each of the activated SRS resource set(s) in slot n+k when the UE receives the downlink DCI or uplink DCI carrying activation command in slot n, where k is configured via higher layer parameter aperiodic-SRS-offset for each SRS resources set.

-- the UE receives a downlink DCI or an uplink DCI based activation command where a codepoint of the DCI may activate one or more SRS resource set(s).- if the UE is configured with the higher layer parameter SRS-SpatialRelationInfo set to 'SSB/PBCH', the UE shall transmit the SRS resource with the same spatial domain transmission filter used for the reception of the SSB/PBCH, if the higher layer parameter SRS-SpatialRelationInfo is set to 'CSI-RS', the UE shall transmit the SRS resource with the same spatial domain transmission filter used for the reception of the periodic CSI-RS or of the semi-persistent CSI-RS, or of the aperiodidc CSI-RS.
+- if the UE is configured with the higher layer parameter SRS-SpatialRelationInfo set to 'SSB/PBCH', the UE shall transmit the SRS resource with the same spatial domain transmission filter used for the reception of the SSB/PBCH, if the higher layer parameter SRS-SpatialRelationInfo is set to 'CSI-RS', the UE shall transmit the SRS resource with the same spatial domain transmission filter used for the reception of the periodic CSI-RS or of the semi-persistent CSI-RS, or of the aperiodidc CSI-RS.
 If the higher layer parameter SRS-SpatialRelationInfo is set to 'SRS', the UE shall transmit the SRS resource with the same spatial domain transmission filter used for the transmission of the periodic SRS or of the semi-persistent SRS or of the aperiodic SRS.

 The 2-bit SRS request field [5 TS38.212] in DCI format 0-0, 0-1, 1-0, 1-1, 2-2 indicates the triggered SRS resource set given in Table 6.2.1-1.